 Part D Penalty

-The Part D penalty is 1% of the cost of the national premium $32.42 (2014) for EACH month that you were not enrolled.
+The Part D penalty is 1% of the cost of the national premium that is $33.19 for EACH month that you were not enrolled.
 For example if you weren’t enrolled for 4 years (48 months) you would pay 48% extra for your Part D premium -increasing your plan to $47.98, and of course the monthly premium can go up each year.

 You will accrue this penalty if you enroll after your initial period and didn’t have creditable coverage or if you lose your creditable coverage and didn’t enroll within 63 days.